rana-desu/zen/README.md

 ```

 3. Run the interpreter, can be used in two different modes:
-- Prompt-based mode, do not provide any arguments while running the interpreter.
+- Prompt-based or REPL mode, do not provide any arguments while running the interpreter.
 ```bash
 java -cp target com.interpreter.zen.Zen
 ```